heavyai/heavydb/docs/release-notes/index.md

 # MapD Platform
 The latest version of the MapD Platform is 1.2.0.

+#### **1.2.1** - Released July 18, 2016

+##### New
+- Backend rendered images can now be colored along a spectrum between 2 colors, based on an accumulated measure (e.g. accumulated red or blue datapoints can result in purple)
+- Added `DROP` and `ALTER` table support for Apache Calcite

+##### Fixed
+- Added a more robust conversion of decimal literals to float, retaining more precision
+- Fixed an issue for `CASE` expressions which return booleans

 #### **1.2.0** - Released July 11, 2016

 ##### New